-Standing majestically on top of Castle Rock, Edinburgh Castle dominates the skyline as much it does Scotland’s complex history.
+Standing majestically on top of Castle Rock, Edinburgh Castle dominates the skyline.
 It’s home to St Margaret’s Chapel, the oldest building in Edinburgh, and the oldest crown jewels in the British Isles.
 Kings and queens have lived and loved in The Royal Palace.
 Enemies and pirates have suffered in the Prisons of War.
 Soldiers are honoured at the Scottish National War Memorial and military history told in the Regimental Museums.

 Visit Edinburgh Zoo and you’ll be supporting some of the world’s most important conservation projects.

 In return, you’ll see the only giant pandas and koalas in the UK plus the highly entertaining penguin parade.

 Enjoy a wee dram and gawp at the world’s biggest private collection of Scotch - but only after a barrel ride through a visual distillery and a sensory exploration of the art of whisky blending.
 Booking in advance recommended, especially during November and December.

 Its handy location halfway down the Royal Mile makes St Giles’ Cathedral the perfect stop-off on your way from Edinburgh Castle to Holyrood House.
 The stained glass windows will leave you aghast.
 It’s also where the annual Hogmanay Candlelit Concert happens.

 Once the heart of Edinburgh, Mary King’s Close and the surrounding ‘wynds’ now lie beneath the streets of the Old Town.
 Dramatic guided tours tell real-life tales of this plague-infested, haunted and intriguing part of town.